swampyrad/RadTechWeaponsPack/README.md

 Doomed Shotgun [dsg]
-- A modified Hunter designed to mimic the behavior of the vanilla Doom shotgun, with a wider spread and old-school pump action animation.
+- A modified Hunter designed to mimic the behavior of the vanilla Doom shotgun, fitted with a duckbill choke for V-pattern spread and the old-school pump-action animation.

+DM-93 Plasma Launcher [d93]
+- An early prototype weapon whose development would lead to the creation of the "Thunder Buster" ion beam gun.
+The DM-93 energy rifle launches a stream of condensed spheres of plasma, which heat up and burn through targets in seconds.
+Includes auto-fire and burst-fire triggers.

 Flare Gun [fgn; fgm, for metal variant]
 - A common survival tool, useful for lighting up dark areas,